 Expect a scenic, but winding route on your way there.
 Definitely not on the ring road and not recommended for self-drive tourists in winter seasons, it has to be said!
 Dynjandi is off the beaten track, in the remote Westfjords region of Iceland.
 If you are in the area, Dynjandi is not to be missed if you want to witness what may be the most beautiful waterfall in Iceland.

 That said, the waterfall is in a very rural location, so don’t expect mass tourism and fancy facilities!
-A mostly-empty parking lot and a toilet block is all you will get!
+A parking lot and a toilet block are all you will get!

 How do I get to Dynjandi?